yangyan22/STREAM/README.md

 2. Download pretrained models

-download pretrained swin-base-patch4-window7-224, TinyLlama-1.1B-Chat-v1.0, BiomedVLP-CXR-BERT-specialized from hugging face.
+Download pretrained swin-base-patch4-window7-224, TinyLlama-1.1B-Chat-v1.0, BiomedVLP-CXR-BERT-specialized from hugging face.

 3. Put the [evalcap](https://github.com/wang-zhanyu/R2GenGPT) to the main directory

-it is for evaluation using machine translation metrics.
+It is for evaluation using machine translation metrics.
+However, these NLG metrics are no longer recommended for evaluation.
+I suggest using the medical-special metrics such as RateScore and GREEN to more appropriately assess CXR report generation models.

 ## 🎯 Knowledge banks of CXR anotomical regions